 Many surveying programs incorporate practical experience into the curriculum.
 Laboratory courses allow students to practice surveying techniques by working with instruments such as levels, lasers, electronic distance meters and optical alignment devices.
 Programs also include extensive time working with computers in programming and computer-aided design.
 Students often take cooperative internships in the summer to gain work experience with licensed surveyors.

-Many state licensing boards require that applicants have graduated from a program accredited by ABET, formerly the Accreditation Board for Engineering and Technology (www.abet.org).
+Many state licensing boards require that applicants have graduated from a program accredited by ABET, formerly the Accreditation Board for Engineering and Technology.
 While individuals with degrees from programs without ABET accreditation can still become licensed, it may require additional years of work experience.

-Becoming licensed requires passing two exams administered by the National Council for Examiners of Engineering and Surveying.
+Becoming licensed requires passing two exams administered by the National Council for Examiners of Engineering and Surveying (NCEES).
 The first is the Fundamentals of Surveying (FS) exam, which may be taken near the completion of a bachelor's program.
 The FS exam covers mathematical, scientific and basic surveying concepts.
 Following four years of work experience, individuals may sit for the Principles and Practice of Surveying (PS) exam.
 The PS exam covers specific topics in surveying such as standards, legal principles, professional practices, business practices and types of surveys.

 Career and Salary Statistics for Surveyors

-The U.S. Bureau of Labor Statistics (BLS) predicts that the field of surveyors will experience a 10% increase in jobs between 2012 and 2022, which is about average.
-Additionally, the BLS reported that the average annual salary for surveyors was $59,570 in May of 2018.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the field of surveyors will experience a 2% decrease in jobs between 2014 and 2024, which is about average.
+Additionally, the BLS reported that the median annual salary for surveyors was $58,020 in May of 2018.
 Professionals working in natural gas distribution gained the highest salary, which was $91,940 in that same year.